i2000s/en/_posts/2017-05-23-git-conflict-resolving.md

 ~~~

 `ls` shows us that there are a few pictures in the folder.
 Feel free to open those images to see how they look like.
+I suggest to use a powerful text editor like [Atom](https://atom.io) to preview your project files in one place.
-Next,suppose you want to use `productcurveaccumless.png` to replace `productcurveaccum.jpg` on the master branch and eventually want to merge this changes to the `gh-pages` branch of this repository.
+Next, suppose you want to use `productcurveaccumless.png` to replace `productcurveaccum.jpg` on the master branch and eventually want to merge this changes to the `gh-pages` branch of this repository.
 You do

 ~~~
 $ cp productcurveaccumless.png productcurveaccum.png